ThreatConnect-Inc/tcex/docs/_sources/module_request.rst.txt

 .. _module_requests:

 =================
-Module - Requests
+Module: Requests
 =================
-The ThreatConnect |copy| TcEx Framework provides the :py:mod:`~tcex.tcex_request.TcExRequest` module accessed using the ``tcex.request`` property.
+The ThreatConnect TcEx Framework provides the :py:mod:`~tcex.tcex_request.TcExRequest` module accessed using the ``tcex.request`` property.
 This module is a wrapper around the Python Requests module with API logging and custom authorization functionality.

 .. code-block:: python
     :linenos: